 There’re a couple of areas we want to point out that you should definitely hit to get fluid draining into those ducts: The Venous Angle ridges and the areas on the sides of the neck, right behind the ears, for example.
 There’re plenty of good Youtube videos demonstrating these and other techniques, too.
 You just have to search “lymphatic drainage.”

 So mash up your Facial Flex routine with massage.
 You’ll see you’ve not only gained that fresh, well-rested look, but you’ll feel less congested, too.
-And it’ll be easier to get out of bed in the morning.
+And it’ll be easier to get out of bed in the morning with a lymph node massage.